Click Here for Our Recommended Antivirus for Your Device

 What is Fault?

-The term fault has been originated from an old French term called ‘faute’ meaning ‘lack’ or deficiency’.
+The term fault has been originated from an old French term called ‘faute’, meaning ‘lack’ or deficiency.

 The term fault might have a minor role in its meaning in a situation.

 But, it has some minimalistic influence.
-Generally, a fault is caused by a few instances such as carelessness or ignorance.
+Generally, a fault is caused by a few instances, such as carelessness or ignorance.

-Fault includes various synonyms such as guilt, censure, find fault with, culpability, etc. And, its antonym terms are faultlessness or correctness.
+Fault includes various synonyms such as guilt, censure, find fault with, culpability, etc. And its antonym terms are faultlessness or correctness.

 What is Failure?

 Failure means losing.
-The term failure has been originated from the Anglo-French term ‘failer’ and the term ‘failer’ from the Old French term ‘falir’ meaning ‘be lacking’ or ‘not succeed’.
+The term failure has been originated from the Anglo-French term ‘failer’ and the term ‘failer’ from the Old French term ‘falir’, meaning ‘be lacking’ or ‘not succeed’.

-And also, the antonym term for failure is a success.
-An example of a sentence including the term ‘failure’ is – Otis is sad about Ola‘s failure in the school relay race.
+And also, the antonym term for failure is success.
+An example of a sentence including the term ‘failure’ is – Otis is sad about Ola’s failure in the school relay race.

 Main Differences Between Fault and Failure

-1. The term fault refers to some kind of mistake or error that someone is to be blamed.
+1. The term fault refers to some mistake or error that someone is to be blamed.
 On the other hand, The term failure refers to something that does not get success and hence ends up losing.

-2. The term fault has been originated from an old French term called ‘faute’ meaning ‘lack’ or deficiency’.
-On the other hand, The term failure has been originated from the Anglo-French term ‘failer’ and the term ‘failer’ from the Old French term ‘falir’ meaning ‘be lacking’ or ‘not succeed’.
+2. The term fault has been originated from an old French term called ‘faute’, meaning ‘lack’ or deficiency.
+On the other hand, The term failure has been originated from the Anglo-French term ‘failer’ and the term ‘failer’ from the Old French term ‘falir’, meaning ‘be lacking’ or ‘not succeed’.

 3. The term fault might have a minor role in its meaning in a situation.
 On the other hand, The term failure might have a major role in its meaning in a situation.

-4. Generally, a fault is caused by a few instances such as carelessness or ignorance.
-On the other hand, Generally, failure is caused by many instances but the particular term that justifies it is a fault.
+4. Generally, a fault is caused by a few instances, such as carelessness or ignorance.
+On the other hand, Generally, failure is caused by many instances, but the particular term that justifies it is a fault.

 5. Fault includes various synonyms such as guilt, censure, find fault with, culpability, etc. On the other hand, Failure includes various synonyms such as non-success, omission, non-performance, etc.

 6. The antonym terms for fault are faultlessness or correctness.
-On the other hand, The antonym term for failure is success.
+On the other hand, The antonym term for failure is a success.

 Difference Between Fault and Failure